anuraghazra/github-readme-stats/.github/ISSUE_TEMPLATE/bug_report.md

 Q: How to count private stats?
 Ans: We can only count private commits & we cannot access any other private info of any users, so it's impossible.
 The only way is to deploy on your own instance & use your own PAT (Personal Access Token)
 -->

+---
+name: Bug report
+about: Create a report to help us improve
+title: ""
+labels: ""
+assignees: ""
+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**Expected behaviour**
+A clear and concise description of what you expected to happen.

+**Screenshots / Live demo link (paste the github-readme-stats link as markdown image)** If applicable, add screenshots to help explain your problem.

+**Additional context**
+Add any other context about the problem here.